ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents

-\textbf{Step 3: Stylized dialogue generation.} We convert the validated topologies into natural‑language dialogues using a dialogue editor.
-To reflect real‑world diversity, we define a set of user linguistic styles along four dimensions: formality, verbosity, attitude, and urgency.
-The logical nodes are then instantiated as anchor sessions, i.e., key dialogue turns containing essential evidence, while following a sampled linguistic profile.
-This design forces the agent to rely on semantic understanding rather than simple pattern matching.
+\textbf{Step 3: Dialogue Generation.} We convert the validated topologies into natural-language dialogues using a dialogue editor.
+To reflect real-world diversity, we define a set of user linguistic styles along four dimensions: formality, verbosity, attitude, and urgency.
+For each sample, we instantiate every node in the event chain as an anchor session.
+The user in each anchor session follows one randomly sampled style combination.
+Each anchor session reflects the facts in its corresponding node.
+We then randomly sample noise sessions from UltraChat~\cite{ding-etal-2023-enhancing} and insert them between the anchor sessions to form a raw dialogue.
+Finally, three NLP researchers manually verify each sample.
+We keep only the samples with no disagreement.

-\textbf{Step 4: Noise injection and stream assembly.} In real-world interactions, key information is often sparse and hidden within casual chitchat.
-To reflect this, we build a noise session pool containing generic daily conversations (e.g., greetings, weather talk) and insert these sessions between the anchor sessions to form a full long‑context dialogue stream.
-This design tests the agent’s ability to filter out irrelevant content.

-\textbf{Step 5: Manual verification.} Finally, to ensure the reliability of the benchmark, we employ a human‑in‑the‑loop verification process.
-Annotators examine the final dialogue streams to confirm that (1) logical constraints are preserved, (2) the answer is inferable from the given sessions, and (3) the text is natural and fluent.
-Among the 300 generated samples, only 246 that pass this inspection are retained in the final dataset.